mathworks-ref-arch/matlab-on-azure-win/README.md

 # Requirements
 Before starting, you will need the following:

 - A MATLAB® license.
-For more information, see [MATLAB Licensing in the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-on-the-cloud.html).
+For more information, see [Confirm Licensing for MathWorks Products Running on the Cloud](https://mathworks.com/help/install/license/licensing-for-mathworks-products-running-on-the-cloud.html).
 - A [MathWorks Account](https://www.mathworks.com/login?uri=%2Fmwaccount%2F).
 - A Microsoft Azure account.